WHO,UNICEF Recommit To Accelerating Health Well Being At All Ages - UrduPoint

 WHO,UNICEF Recommit To Accelerating Health Well Being At All Ages

-The World Health Organization (WHO) and United Nations Children's Fund (UNICEF) on Monday signed a new collaborative framework which will accelerate joint public health efforts that put the most marginalized and vulnerable populations first

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Sep, 2020 ) :The World Health Organization (WHO) and United Nations Children's Fund (UNICEF) on Monday signed a new collaborative framework which will accelerate joint public health efforts that put the most marginalized and vulnerable populations first.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Sep, 2020 ) :The World Health Organization (WHO) and United Nations Children's Fund (UNICEF) has signed a new collaborative framework which will accelerate joint public health efforts that put the most marginalized and vulnerable populations first.

 The new Strategic Collaboration Framework builds on a robust 70-year collaboration between the two organizations, and prioritizes four strategic areas for immediate attention and action at all levels of the organizations: universal health coverage, through a Primary health care and health systems approach; mental health and psychosocial well-being and development; public health emergencies; and maternal and child nutrition.